-The StorageLibrary T40+ is supplied with one power supply.
-A secondary power supply can be fitted to provide redundancy for mission critical operations and to avoid power interruption to the library.
+The StorageLibrary T40+ is supplied with redundant power supplies.
+The secondary power supply is fitted to provide redundancy for mission critical operations, and to avoid power interruption to the library.
 Both power supplies share the load under normal operating conditions.
-However, if one of the power supplies fails, the other will assume the full load.
+However, if one of the power supplies fails, the other will provide the full load.

 The two modular power supplies can be easily fitted and removed using thumb screws on the back of the library.
-The two power supplies have independent power disconnect switches to enable hot-swapping of each power supply.
+The two power supplies have independent power disconnect switches to enable hotswapping of each power supply.
 The auto-ranging power supplies are capable of using AC supplies between 100v and 240v.
+See Adding a Redundant Power Supply for replacement of power supplies.